kaustubhd93/exp-labs/learning-kubernetes/notes.md

 - API server:
 	- Acts as a front end to kubernetes.
 Users, devices, cli all talk to the API server.
-- Kubelet:
-	- It is the agent that runs on each node of the cluster, to ensure that containers are running as expected.
 - etcd:
 	- A distributed key value store used to store all the information regarding Master, worker nodes and their resources.
 - container runtime:
 	- Underlying software that is used to run containers.
 Generally Docker.
-There are others as well like rkt and CRI-O.
+There are others as well like containerd, rkt and CRI-O.
 - controller:
 	- Monitors if containers go down and trigger actions accordingly.
 The brain of monitoring inside kubernetes.
 - scheduler:
 	- Distributes work load.
+- kube-proxy:
+	- runs on all worker nodes, enables communication between services within the cluster by maintaining network rules on worker nodes.
+These network rules allow network communication to your pods from network sessions inside or outside of your cluster.
+- Kubelet:
+	- It is the agent that runs on each node of the cluster, to ensure that containers are running as expected.

 Official Documentation: https://kubernetes.io/docs/concepts/overview/components/

 ## Master-worker relationship

 - The master has the kube-API server, etcd, controller and scheduler on it's node.
-- The worker has container run time and the kubelet agent running.
+- The worker has container run time, kube-proxy and the kubelet agent running.

 ## kubectl